Corporate Governance

 More information with regard to the directors' experience may be found in the Board of Directors section of this Annual Report.

-Ms. Varda Shine has been appointed by the 2020 Annual General Meeting as the Lead Independent Director and it is proposed to re-appoint her for such position.
+Ms. Varda Shine was initially appointed by the 2020 Annual General Meeting as the Lead Independent Director and was reappointed at the 2023 Annual General Meeting.

 The Nominating Committee and the Board have reviewed the independence of each of the Company’s independent directors and applied the Code’s definition (as well as the definitions of Israeli law) of independent director qualifications in its review.

 As noted below (under the discussion re Principle 4), according to the Articles, each director shall serve, unless the Annual General Meeting appointing him or her provides otherwise, until the third Annual General Meeting following the Annual General Meeting at which such director was appointed, or his or her earlier resignation or removal pursuant to the provisions of the Articles.
-The current directors were elected in 2020 and thus will step down from their position in the 2023 AGM.
+The current directors were elected in 2023.

 The directors of the Company in office at the date of this report are:

-There are no permanent alternate directors (in the past alternate directors have been appointed in very few cases and only for specific meetings; during 2022 no alternate director was appointed)
+There are no permanent alternate directors (in the past alternate directors have been appointed in very few cases and only for specific meetings; during 2023 no alternate director was appointed).

 The Non-Executive Directors participate actively in developing strategy and in reviewing the performance of the Company.